wikiotics/wikiotics.org/README.md

    Press Ctrl+C to stop
    ```

+## Background

+The Wikiotics project was founded in 2008 with the goal of creating a freely-licensed wiki where people could collaborate on materials for language learners.
+As part of this, we built a wiki engine called [Ductus](https://github.com/wikiotics/ductus), which provided a framework for building interactive wiki pages from structured content, editable from the web browser.
+In 2011, Wikiotics joined forces with the WikiBabel project, a project with a similar vision and whose developer went on to contribute signficantly to Wikiotics.
+A few years later, we lost interest in maintaining Ductus and became occupied with other activities.

+## Status

+Wikiotics is being transitioned to a static site.
+The work is happening on the `migration` branch (pull request #[4](https://github.com/wikiotics/wikiotics.org/pull/4); preview at https://wikiotics-pr-4.onrender.com/).
+Once we are happy with the migration, this pull request will be merged and we will switch the main https://wikiotics.org/ site to the new, static one.

+The content of the site is a bit of a mess, as might be expected from a repository that was editable by anyone in the world, without moderation.
+On top of that, the only real way to see a working draft of a lesson was to save it to the wiki.
+After #[4](https://github.com/wikiotics/wikiotics.org/pull/4) is merged, a massive cleanup will be necessary if the project is to continue.
+Otherwise, this repository will serve as a working archive of the community's work.

+## Claiming contributions

+During its time in existence, wikiotics.org received contributions from 62 logged-in users, as well as anonymous users identified only by their ip address.
+There were a total of 4064 such contributions, each of which has a corresponding commit on the `migration` branch.
+Anyone who contributed and has an account on GitHub can claim these contributions and be listed on the [contributions page](https://github.com/wikiotics/wikiotics.org/graphs/contributors) by submitting a pull request that adds [an appropriate entry](https://git-scm.com/docs/git-check-mailmap#_mapping_authors) to the `.mailmap` file in this repository which maps `username@wikiotics.org` to an email address associated with the person's GitHub account.

 ## Licenses

-All content (i.e., everything in the `content/` directory, recursively) is licensed under the [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
+All content (i.e., everything in the `content/` directory, recursively) is licensed under the [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.
 Some of the lesson media (referenced but not included in this repository) is available under a different (but free) Creative Commons license.
 Everything else (e.g., all code) is available under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.
 Some of the libraries in `{assets,static}/ductus/` are available under more permissive licenses.